LucasAmos/lucasamos.dev-next/posts/eventbridge.md

 to targets such as SNS or Lambda.

-In this example we will create an EventBridge rule that is triggred when a Lambda function is created, but only when the Lambda's runtime is Python3.8.
+In this example we will create an EventBridge rule that is triggered when a Lambda function is created, but only when the Lambda's runtime is Python3.8.
 We will then store the event details in a DynamoDB table.
 Follow the next steps to get started.